catalyst-network/Catalyst/README.md

 If ```rustc --version``` fails, restart your console to ensure changes to ```PATH``` have taken effect.

 Refer to the Rust Bulletproof library [repository](https://github.com/catalyst-network/Cryptography.FFI.Rust) for docs.
 If you have issues with this part of the installation, please raise them there.

+#### 3. Clone the repository

+To clone the repository it is assumed you have Git installed.
+If you do not, then follow the [Git install instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for Linux/Windows/macOS.

+The clone command is:

+`git clone git@github.com:catalyst-network/Catalyst.Node.git `

+#### 4. Clone git submodules

+We utilize git submodules for certain dependencies.
+You will need these to build the code base.
+To grab them, first navigate to the Catalyst.Node folder:

+`cd Catalyst.Node`

+Then initialize the submodules by running:

+`git submodule init`

+The clone then by running:

+`git submodule update`

+#### 5. Install Nuget dependencies

+Now we have our code and submodules, the next step is to install the dependencies from .Net's package manager Nuget.

+Navigate to the src folder:

+`cd src`

+Next restore the dependencies:

+`dotnet restore`

+#### 6. Build the solution

+Still in the `src` folder:

+`dotnet build`

+#### 7. Run the test suite

+To check all is good under the hood, you can run the test suite.
+If you're on Linux, you need to [Create a Self Signed Certificate](https://github.com/catalyst-network/Catalyst.Node/wiki/Create-a-Self-Signed-Certificate)

+`dotnet test`

 ### Framework modules